Pointer (computer programming): Pascal

 Unlike many languages that feature pointers, standard ISO Pascal only allows pointers to reference dynamically created variables that are anonymous and does not allow them to reference standard static or local variables.
 It does not have pointer arithmetic.
 Pointers also must have an associated type and a pointer to one type is not compatible with a pointer to another type (e.g. a pointer to a char is not compatible with a pointer to an integer).
 This helps eliminate the type security issues inherent with other pointer implementations, particularly those used for PL/I or C. It also removes some risks caused by dangling pointers, but the ability to dynamically let go of referenced space by using the dispose standard procedure (which has the same effect as the free library function found in C) means that the risk of dangling pointers has not been eliminated.

 However, in some commercial and open source Pascal (or derivatives) compiler implementations —like Free Pascal, Turbo Pascal or the Object Pascal in Embarcadero Delphi— a pointer is allowed to reference standard static or local variables and can be cast from one pointer type to another.
 Moreover, pointer arithmetic is unrestricted: adding or subtracting from a pointer moves it by that number of bytes in either direction, but using the Inc or Dec standard procedures with it moves the pointer by the size of the data type it is declared to point to.
 An untyped pointer is also provided under the name Pointer, which is compatible with other pointer types.

+Pascal pointers

+Pointers are declared by use of the dereference operator ^.
+When it is used in the definition of a variable, the pointer is a reference to a type, which is either intrinsic (defined by the language compiler) or explicitly declared, either in another unit, in the current unit or the main program.

+A pointer declaration looks like this (Pascal is not case sensitive, so types and variables can use upper or lower case):